Thailand tourism aims for record-breaking arrivals in 2025 – DW – 10/31/2024

 Tapping the Chinese market

-Tourists from Mainland China are one of the biggest groups of visitors to Thailand, with tourism operators, airlines and activities now specifically catering to the Chinese market.
+Tourists from mainland China are one of the biggest groups of visitors to Thailand.
+Tourism operators, airlines and activities now specifically cater to the Chinese market.

 Over 5.2 million Chinese tourists visited between January and September, and 8 million are forecast to arrive by the end of 2024.